0977 Health Facilities Financing Authority

 CHFFA serves as a conduit provider of tax-exempt bonds and a direct provider of financial assistance to health institutions.

 Tax-Exempt Bond Program

 Bonds issued under this conduit program are not a debt or liability or a pledge of the full faith and credit of the taxing power of the state or any of its political subdivisions.
 The full faith and credit of the participating institutions are pledged for repayment of the bonds.
-The Federal Tax Reform Act of 1986 does not restrict conduit health facility bonds in terms of the state's "private activity" bond limit.
+To qualify for funding, the proposed project must be a health facility, operated by a private nonprofit corporation or association, city, city and county, county, or hospital district.

 Clinic Grant Programs